Fence Calculator (Panels & Posts)

 FAQ

-Posts are estimated using spacing along the length, plus one end post.
+Posts are estimated using your spacing along the length, plus an end post.
+Real projects usually need extra posts for corners, ends, and both sides of each gate.

 Do I need to adjust for corners or gates?